cerfacs-globc/icclim/icclim/icclim_doc/source/python_api.rst

 Example 6: Custom indice (min positive + date)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We want to find min temperature which is > 0 degrees Celsius and to define its date of year.
+Get minimum temperature which is above zero Celsius and find its date.

-.. warning:: If input data in Kelvin, then 'thresh' must be in Kelvin also.
+.. warning:: If input data are in Kelvin, then ``thresh`` must be in Kelvin too.

 .. note:: An additional variable will be created in output netCDF file: "date_event" with the date of the *first* occurrence of min positive.